Di-KaZ/NeoBum/README.md

 > The website is availible on _localhost:3000_
 > The Neo4j bdd is availible on _localhost:7687_ via **bolt protocol**

+> ⚠ Neo4j data are not permanent in neo4j container they are re-imported at each launch

 ### - The hard way manually